 \section{Results and Analysis}

-Table. \ref{Table_specialist} summarizes the performance of the evaluated VLMs.
+Table. \ref{Table_specialist} summarizes the performance of the evaluated VLMs, with the last column providing an overall reference score as the average of all metrics.
 After reviewing the evaluation results, we have drawn following conclusions.

-\textbf{Overall Ineffectiveness or Even Failure.} All existing VLMs demonstrate limited effectiveness in the evaluation task.
-Shockingly, most VLMs even fail to surpass the performance of a simple template baseline.
-The requirement of a comprehensive, whole-body structured radiology report proved to be a significant hurdle for existing VLMs.
-However, we observe that most VLMs were incapable of consistently adhering to this structure.
-Some models produce chaotic, unusable, or even empty outputs, resulting in near-zero scores across all evaluation metrics, which are excluded from the table.
-Even when models attempted to follow the template, they frequently introduced irrelevant information or omitted mandatory sections, further highlighting their inability to grasp the task’s core requirements.
-This phenomenon suggests that many VLMs may be overfitted to the narrow data distributions of their training, which often focus on specific, limited tasks like single-organ interpretation or generic image captioning rather than holistic clinical reporting.
-Consequently, they fail to generalize to the complex requirements of clinical applications, where precision, completeness, and structural rigor are paramount.
+\textbf{Overall Ineffectiveness or Even Failure.} All evaluated VLMs exhibit limited effectiveness in generating structured radiology reports.
+Alarmingly, most models fail to surpass even a simple template baseline.
+The requirement to produce comprehensive, whole-body structured reports presents a substantial challenge for existing VLMs.
+Many models are unable to consistently adhere to the prescribed report structure, occasionally generating disorganized, unusable, or even empty outputs, which yield near-zero scores across evaluation metrics and are thus omitted from the results table.
+Even when models attempt to follow the template, they often include irrelevant information or omit mandatory sections, underscoring their difficulty in capturing the core task requirements.
+This pattern suggests that many VLMs are overfitted to narrow training distributions, typically focused on specific tasks such as single-organ interpretation or generic image captioning, rather than holistic clinical reporting.
+As a result, they struggle to generalize to clinical applications, where accuracy, completeness, and structural consistency are essential.